Kfar Shaul Mental Health Center: Description

 The Givat Shaul mental health center opened in 1951, utilizing the houses and school building of Deir Yassin, which had been left untouched.
 It was originally a therapeutic community of 300 patients who spent most of the day working outdoors.
 It was called the Kfar Shaul Government Work Village for Mental Patients.
 In its early years, the majority of the patients were Holocaust survivors.
 The hospital now suffers from severe overcrowding and has an average occupancy rate of 110 percent.
 Udi Aloni, an Israeli director who made a film about the hospital, Forgiveness (2006), described it as dilapidated.

 The hospital is equipped with Snoezelen rooms, a Dutch therapy technique which uses controlled stimulation of the five senses to benefit the mentally and physically disabled.
 Kfar Shaul is known in particular for its association with Jerusalem Syndrome, a condition in which the sufferer is gripped by religious delusions.
 The hospital sees some 50 patients a year who are diagnosed with the condition.
 Israel psychologist Gregory Katz has said many of the patients are Pentecostals from rural parts of the United States and Scandinavia.
 The syndrome was first diagnosed in 1993 by Yair Bar-El, a former director of the hospital.

+In 2022, Kfar Shaul opened an art exhibition created by current and former patients in collaboration with professional artists.
+The project was described as part of a broader effort to open the hospital grounds to the public and reduce the stigma associated with psychiatric hospitalization.

 In 2000, archaeologists unearthed the remains of a winepress dated to the Byzantine or Roman era on the grounds of the hospital.

+A Yeshivat Har Etzion memorial page for Uriel Peretz Liwerant, a former student killed during military service in 2009, notes that he volunteered at Kfar Shaul while studying at the yeshiva.

+Research

+Researchers affiliated with Kfar Shaul and the Jerusalem Mental Health Center have published work in psychiatric epidemiology, transcultural psychiatry, forensic psychiatry, addiction psychiatry, and neurophysiology.
+In addition to studies of Jerusalem Syndrome, Kfar Shaul-affiliated authors have published on compulsory ambulatory psychiatric treatment in Israel, the differential diagnosis of psychogenic and neurological amnesia in a Holocaust survivor, kleptomania, and religiously motivated genital self-mutilation in the context of Jerusalem Syndrome.

+Kfar Shaul has also been associated with neurophysiological research.
+A 1996 study from the Dr. Jaros Jerusalem Mental Health Center, Kfar Shaul Hospital used computerized EEG spectral analysis to compare current heroin users, recent abstainers and healthy controls, with conventional EEGs also evaluated by a neurologist.
+A later publication from the Neurophysiology Laboratory at Kfar Shaul Mental Hospital used wavelet analysis of frontal auditory evoked potentials to study neuro-electrical events related to neurocognitive function.